 Although I wouldn’t consider myself a car aficionado, I have to say that having the opportunity to get up close with all the different Ferraris really gave me a better appreciation for the style, sophistication and pure muscle behind each vehicle.
 Seeing these cars up close and in person, I totally understand why someone would aspire to own one!

-I found myself fascinated by some of the older racing cars and vintage Ferraris from the 70s.
+I found myself fascinated by some of the older racing cars.
+And vintage ones from the 70s.
 Going for a spin in one of those must have been a real thrill.
-Most of the time I think of transportation as getting from point A to B but when you’re doing it in style and comfort, it is an entirely different experience.
-I got to ride in a Ferrari last year in Las Vegas on an ‘exotic car’ tour and that gave me a little taste of what’s out there.
+Most of the time I think of transportation as getting from point A to B. But when you’re doing it in style and comfort, it is an entirely different experience.
+I got to ride one last year in Las Vegas on an ‘exotic car’ tour.
+That gave me a little taste of what’s out there.

-If you can’t get your hands on a Ferrari, one cool thing that you can do at the museum is to hop inside the F1 Simulator, which allows you to experience driving a Ferrari single-seater on the Monza Track (other options include Silverstone and Imola), and react to the conditions on the road by accelerating and breaking.
-A seven-minute ride costs € 25.00; much cheaper than signing your name on a dotted line.
+If you can’t get your hands on a Ferrari, one cool thing that you can do at the museum is to hop inside the F1 Simulator.
+This allows you to experience driving a Ferrari single-seater on the Monza Track (other options include Silverstone and Imola), and react to the conditions on the road by accelerating and breaking.
+A seven-minute ride costs € 25.00.
+Much cheaper than signing your name on a dotted line.

-However, what I enjoyed most at the Enzo Ferrari Museum was their current exhibition “Red Carpet” which pays homage to international films and TV shows that have showcased Ferraris over the years.
+However, what I enjoyed most at the Enzo Ferrari Museum was their current exhibition “Red Carpet” which pays homage to international films and TV shows.
+These are programs that have showcased Ferraris over the years.
 They had models from Miami Vice, Gone in 60 Seconds, Magnum P.I., and more.
 And who can forget the iconic Ferrari in Ferris Bueller’s Day Off?
 The mere thought of damaging such a prized possession makes me feel anxious.

 Visiting Museo Casa Enzo Ferrari: